 Any failing hardware component in your computer could cause your computer to unexpectedly turn off without warning.
 If you have recently added any new hardware remove it from the computer to make sure it is not causing the problem.

 Tip: Before attempting to remove any hardware, make sure you are not encountering this issue because of hardware conflicts by checking Device Manager for errors.

 If you have not recently installed any new hardware into the computer, the next best solution to determining if this is a hardware issue would be remove any hardware on the computer that is not needed.
 For example, remove your modem, network card, sound card, and any other expansion cards that are not needed for the computer to operate.
 Run the computer without these cards to see if they are the cause of your issue.

-Although not as likely as the above reasons, it is possible for your computer to be infected with a virus that is designed to shut down your computer or turn it off.
+Although not as likely as the above reasons, your computer to be infected with a virus or other malware that is designed to shut down your computer or turn it off.
 If your computer seems to be turning off when executing a certain program at specific times in the day, it could be infected.

 If you believe your computer may be infected with a virus or are uncertain if your computer is infected with a virus, make sure your virus scanner definitions are up-to-date and it may also be a good idea to scan the computer for any other malware.